 Profile of the programme

-This doctoral programme aims, generally, to provide high quality advanced training in Political Science, and generate valuable contributions to research in this area.
+This doctoral programme aims, generally, to provide high quality advanced training in Political Science, and contribute to research in this area.
 In this context, the course objectives are:

 - To offer and develop advanced methodological skills, both in theoretical and conceptual research and in empirical research

-- To familiarize the students with the most advanced state of the art in research in the areas of Political Science this course articulates
+- To familiarize the students with the state of the art in the structural political science subareas of the course: comparative politics, political communication, political philosophy, and governance

 - To deepen and develop the critical reflection of the great sources of political thought, and their application to the current social and political questions